 How-To Make a Paper Fortune Teller With Funny Fortunes

 Here’s how to make a paper fortune teller with funny fortunes.
-Yes, say goodbye to boring written fortunes, it’s time to give your paper fortune teller the ‘cartoon’ treatment.
+Yes, say goodbye to boring written fortunes, it’s time to give your paper fortune teller an upgrade.

 Step by Step Instructions